sksk577/Hello-World---Hard/README.md

 -
 -

-## Goals of this project
+## Goal and Introduce of this project
 ```
-'Hello World' is a sentense that we meet when we start programming.
+'Hello World!' is a sentense that we meet necessarily when we start study about programming.
+Our goal is to make several programs, which use basic principle, like sentense 'Hello World!'.
+ex) simple games

+Our project is using 'Python', and license is
 ```
 ## Commited program list